chaoss/website/About/Media/coverage.md

 ## News Coverage of CHAOSS

 We collect here any reference we find that mentions our CHAOSS Project.
 This page is maintained by Georg Link.
-Email <linkgeorg@gmail.com> to get a reference added.
+Email <linkgeorg@gmail.com> to get a reference added or create a pull request against the [coverage.md](https://github.com/chaoss/website/blob/master/About/Media/coverage.md) file.

 ### 2019